OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Fade to this GitHub page: https://github.com/OctopusSamples/RandomQuotes/blob/master/RandomQuotes/appsettings.json]

-That's because the website is still using default values defined in source control.
-We need to replace these default values with Octopus Variables when we execute deployments.
+That's because the website is still using default values defined here, in source control.
+We need to replace these default values with Octopus Variables when we execute Deployments.

 [Fade to Process for RandomQuotes Project]